How can I help my children buy their first home?

 Important things you should know.

 PMGI Limited, trading as Police Mutual acts as an intermediary for the purposes of introducing its customers to Tenet Mortgage Solutions Limited, part of Tenet.
 You will not receive advice or any recommendation from Police Mutual.
-Such services will be provided by Tenet Mortgage Solutions Limited.
-Tenet Mortgage Solutions Limited will provide Police Mutual with information about the services you have received.
+Such services will be provided by Tenet Mortgage Solutions Limited who will provide Police Mutual with information about the services you have received.
+Police Mutual will receive 18.6% of any lender procuration fee from Tenet Mortgage Solutions Limited in connection with the provision of mortgage broking services.

 Type of article: Articles